Top 17 low-carb & keto controversies

 Here’s one case report, just as an example:

-J Intern Med.
-2016: Long-term effects of very low-carbohydrate and high-carbohydrate weight-loss diets on psychological health in obese adults with type 2 diabetes: randomized controlled trial. ↩
+Journal of Internal Medicine 2016: Long-term effects of very low-carbohydrate and high-carbohydrate weight-loss diets on psychological health in obese adults with type 2 diabetes: randomized controlled trial [moderate evidence] ↩

 Microbiome is a fancy word for gut bacteria. ↩